curityio/flask-of-oil/README.md

              ssl_context="adhoc")
 ```

-## The g.user variable

-When the filter accepts the request, it sets the `g.user` context local variable for that request with the username that
-has been authenticated through the token.
-This is then accessible in the route.

-*Future updates of this filter should add more information from the token into the context.*

 ## Access token claims in Request object

-When the filter accepts the request, it sets the `request.foil_claims` context local variable for that request with all
+When the filter accepts the request, it sets the `request.claims` context local variable for that request with all
 the token claims.
 For JWT tokens, this is the JWT payload and for opaque tokens the introspection response.

+For example, in the subject of the Authorization can be accessed like so `request.claims.sub`

 ## Handling errors